 We strongly recommend that students needing intense remediation with the Wilson Reading System receive instruction from a WRS Level I or Level II Certified teacher.
-In order to locate a WRS Certified tutor in your area or to verify that a teacher or tutor is WRS certified, contact us or call 800.899.8454 for assistance.
+In order to locate a WRS certified tutor in your area or to verify that a teacher or tutor is WRS certified, contact us or call 800.899.8454 for assistance.
+Our policy to provide a list of only WRS certified individuals who are currently credentialed as a Wilson® Dyslexia Practitioner or Wilson® Dyslexia Therapist is our way of assuring the integrity of the program.
 Please explore this section to learn more about WRS instruction and the importance of certification.

 How Can I Assist My Child?

 Parental involvement in developing literacy skills is encouraged—and is even built into Fundations.
 Fundations Home Support Packs make it easy for teachers to send updates to parents about the concepts students are currently learning and activities that should be done with children to reinforce instruction.
 Home Support Packs are available for each Level of Fundations, with English and Spanish options to facilitate communication with diverse home environments.

 For every child, home activities that foster development of vocabulary and comprehension skills are important.
 When parents read aloud to their children and have discussions about the meaning of the text, children are exposed to more advanced concepts, even though they may not yet be able to read the material themselves.
 Listening to audiobooks is another great way to build comprehension and support classroom learning.

 Encouraging children to speak up, express themselves, and think critically develops oral and mental skills that can later be translated into writing and composition abilities.
 Creativity and achievements in other areas should also be celebrated.
 Students who are struggling with reading or have been diagnosed with dyslexia may develop self-image issues and stop exerting effort into trying to read, so parental support and advocacy are especially important.